davidalber/self-signed-docker-nginx-reverse-proxy/README.md

 The script in this repository automates the steps in [Self-signed SSL Reverse proxy with Docker](https://medium.com/@oliver.zampieri/self-signed-ssl-reverse-proxy-with-docker-dbfc78c05b41).

+This is handy if you want to quickly front a Docker service with SSL.
+In general, for more serious deployments I think you should do that in a more Docker internal way, such as setting up networking between your NGINX and application containers.
+This approach is handy for quickly putting SSL in front of something (e.g., I use this to quickly spin up [snappass](https://github.com/pinterest/snappass) instances with SSL).

 ```
 usage: mkproxy CMD [-p PORT]